hilalturkaslan/Genai/README.md

-generative ai is a for do it an artificial intelligence sample case study
+generative ai is a for do make then artificial intelligence case study